- What is human trafficking?

 - The Law

-What is human trafficking?
+What are the types of human trafficking?

 There are two types of human trafficking: labor trafficking and sex trafficking.